ishans1ngh/CP/replit.md

 # Weather App - Live Weather Dashboard

 ## Overview
-A beautiful, interactive weather application that provides real-time weather information along with temperature-based suggestions and historical facts for any location worldwide.
+A beautiful, interactive weather application that provides real-time weather information along with temperature-based suggestions and city-specific information for any location worldwide.

 ## Features
 - **Live Weather Data**: Real-time weather information including temperature, conditions, wind speed, and weather icons
 - **Temperature-Based Suggestions**: Smart recommendations based on current temperature (what to wear, activities to do, safety tips)
-- **Historical Facts**: Fun historical events that happened on the current date, fetched from the History Muffin Labs API
+- **City Information**: Detailed facts and information about the searched city, including photos and descriptions from Wikipedia
 - **Dynamic Background**: Background color changes based on temperature (icy, cold, pleasant, hot)
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Glassmorphism UI**: Modern, beautiful card-based interface with blur effects